eigenholser/jpeg_rename/README.rst

     optional arguments:
       -h, --help            show this help message and exit -s, --simon-sez       Really, Simon sez rename the files!
-      -a, --avoid-collisions
-                            Rename until filenames do not collide.
-Danger!
       -d DIRECTORY, --directory DIRECTORY
                             Read files from this directory.
       -m MAPFILE, --mapfile MAPFILE